-1116 1117 Section 19 Fees 1117 rees 1119 19.1 Method of Payment.
-All application fees required by these regulations shall be submitted to the 1120 17.11 Agency by check or credit card payable to the Town of Salisbury at the time the application is filed 1121 with the Agency.
-1122 1123 19.2 No application shall be granted or approved by the Agency unless the correct application fee is 1124 paid in full or unless a waiver has been granted by the Agency pursuant to subsection 19.7 of 1125 these regulations.
-1126 1127 19.3 The application fee is not refundable.
-1128 1129 19.4 Definitions.
-As used in this section: 1130 1131 "Residential Uses" means activities carried out on property developed for permanent housing or being 1132 developed to be occupied by permanent housing.
-1133 1134 1135 "Commercial uses" means activities carried out on property developed for industry, commerce, trade, recreation, or business or being developed to be occupied for such purposes, for profit or nonprofit 1133 recreation, or business of being developed to be occupied for such purposes, for profit of nonprofit 1130 19.5 Fee Schedule.
+- 19.1 Method of Payment.
+All application fees required by these regulations shall be submitted to the Agency by check payable to the Town of Salisbury at the time the application is filed with the Agency. - 19.2 No application shall be granted or approved by the Agency unless the correct application fee is paid in full or unless a waiver has been granted by the Agency pursuant to subsection 19.7 of these regulations. - 19.3 The application fee is not refundable. - 19.4 Definitions.
+As used in this section:

+"Residential Uses" means activities carried out on property developed for permanent housing or being developed to be occupied by permanent housing.

+"Commercial uses" means activities carried out on property developed for industry, commerce, trade, recreation, or business or being developed to be occupied for such purposes, for profit or nonprofit.

+- 19.5 Fee Schedule.
 In accordance with C.G.S.
 Sec.
-22a-42a(e), the Inland Wetlands & Watercourses 1137 17.5 Commission may require a filing fee to be deposited with the agency.
-The amount of such fee shall be 1139 sufficient to cover the reasonable cost of reviewing and acting on applications and petitions, including, 1140 but not limit to, the costs of certified mailing, publications of notices and decisions and monitoring 1141 compliance with permit conditions or agency orders.
-1142 1143 a.
+22a-42a(e), the Inland Wetlands & Watercourses Commission may require a filing fee to be deposited with the agency.
+The amount of such fee shall be sufficient to cover the reasonable cost of reviewing and acting on applications and petitions, including, but not limited to, the costs of certified mailing, publications of notices and decisions and monitoring compliance with permit conditions or agency orders. - a.
 Complex Application Fee.
-The Inland Wetlands Agency may charge an additional fee sufficient to 1144 cover the cost of reviewing and acting on complex applications.
-Such fee may include, but not be 1145 limited to, the cost of retaining experts to analyze, review, and report on issues requiring such 1146 experts.
-The Agency or the duly authorized agent shall estimate the complex application fee which 1147 shall be submitted to the Agency by check payable to the Town of Salisbury.
-Any portion of 1148 the complex application fee in excess of the actual cost shall be refunded to the applicant no later 1149 than 30 days after publication of the agency's decision.
-1150 1151 b.
+The Inland Wetlands Agency may charge an additional fee sufficient to cover the cost of reviewing and acting on complex applications.
+Such fee may include, but not be limited to, the cost of retaining experts to analyze, review, and report on issues requiring such experts.
+The Agency or the duly authorized agent shall estimate the complex application fee which shall be submitted to the Agency by check payable to the Town of Salisbury.
+Any portion of the complex application fee in excess of the actual cost shall be refunded to the applicant no later than 30 days after publication of the agency's decision. - b.
 Monitoring Compliance Fee and/or Permit Compliance Fee.
-The Inland Wetlands Agency may 1151 charge an additional fee sufficient to cover the cost of monitoring and compliance.
-The 1153 applicant/landowner/contractor shall submit a check payable to the Town of Salisbury in the 1154 amount determined by consultant(s) to cover the Agency or Agents costs in monitoring 1155 compliance.
-Any portion of the monitoring compliance fee in excess of the actual cost shall be 1156 refunded to the applicant.
-1157 1158 19.6 Fee Waiver.
-The applicant may petition the Agency to waive, reduce, or allow delayed payment of the 1159 fee.
-Such petitions shall be in writing and shall state fully the facts and circumstances the Agency 1160 should consider in its determination under this subsection.
-The Agency may waive all or part of the 1161 application fee if the Agency determines that: 1162 1163 a.
-The activity applied for would clearly result in a substantial public benefit to the environment or to 1164 the public health and safety and the applicant would reasonably be deterred from initiating the 1165 activity solely or primarily as a result of the amount of the application fee, or 1166 h.
-The annual of the smallesting for its should recognize in solution to the second of T. C. 1167 b.
+The Inland Wetlands Agency may charge an additional fee sufficient to cover the cost of monitoring and compliance.
+The applicant/landowner/contractor shall submit a check payable to the Town of Salisbury in the amount determined by consultant(s) to cover the Agency or Agents costs in monitoring compliance.
+Any portion of the monitoring compliance fee in excess of the actual cost shall be refunded to the applicant. - 19.6 Fee Waiver.
+The applicant may petition the Agency to waive, reduce, or allow delayed payment of the fee.
+Such petitions shall be in writing and shall state fully the facts and circumstances the Agency should consider in its determination under this subsection.
+The Agency may waive all or part of the application fee if the Agency determines that: - a.
+The activity applied for would clearly result in a substantial public benefit to the environment or to the public health and safety and the applicant would reasonably be deterred from initiating the activity solely or primarily as a result of the amount of the application fee, or - b.
 The amount of the application fee is clearly excessive in relation to the cost to the Town for reviewing and processing the application.